Arizakmoh/crm_backend/README.md

 You are free to use, modify, and distribute the code without any restrictions.
 See the LICENSE file for details.

 Contact
-If you have any questions or need further assistance, feel free to contact me on LinkedIn: Arizakmoh.
+If you have any questions or need further assistance, feel free to contact me on LinkedIn: (https://www.linkedin.com/in/arizakmoh/.).

 Thank you for using the CRM Backend project.
 I hope it helps you build a robust CRM system with ease!
 Happy coding!